Glenn Schaft, DMA, Professor of Music, Percussion Coordinator

-He is an artist endorser with the Zildjian cymbal company, Vic Firth sticks and mallets, Remo drumheads and world percussion, and an educational consultant with Black Swamp Percussion, and a member of the Percussive Arts Society where he serves on the Drumset Committee.
+Glenn is an artist endorser with the Zildjian cymbal company, Vic Firth sticks & mallets, Remo drumheads & world percussion, an educational consultant with Black Swamp Percussion, and a member of the Percussive Arts Society where he serves on the Drumset Committee.

 Glenn has performed with the YSU Faculty Jazz Group, with whom he twice toured China, performing and teaching at acclaimed conservatories in Beijing, Nanjing, and Hangzhou.

-A member of the Percussive Arts Society, Glenn serves on the Drumset Committee, and has previously served on the University Pedagogy Committee, Membership Committee, PASIC Planning Committee, and has presented lectures, panel discussions, and performed at PASIC international conventions throughout the United States.
+A longstanding member of the Percussive Arts Society, Glenn serves on the Drumset Committee, and previously on the University Pedagogy Committee, Membership Committee, PASIC Planning Committee, and has presented lectures, panel discussions, and performed at PAS international conventions (PASIC) throughout the United States.

-Glenn lives in Poland, Ohio with his wife Sara, a professional violinist and their twin boys Lewis and Karl.
+Glenn lives in Poland, Ohio with his wife Sara, a professional violinist and their twins Lewis and Karl.

 Dylan holds a Bachelor of Music degree in Performance from Youngstown State University's Dana School of Music.
 Currently he plays piano and percussion as an accompanist for Ballet Western Reserve and instructs and writes as the Drumline Coordinator for the YSU Marching Pride and Champion High School drumlines, maintains a private teaching studio, and plays drumset for regional act JD Eicher and the Goodnights.
 Through freelance work in the Northeast Ohio area, Dylan holds symphonic credits with the W.D.
 Packard Concert Band and with the Youngstown Scoring Stage.
 He also plays drumset regularly for Warren's First Assembly of God Church.
 Dylan can be heard playing marimba on the Youngstown Percussion Collective's recording of the commissioned work "Forms of Things Unknown" as well as on JD Eicher and the Goodnight's Nashville studio release "Into Place," who's song "Aaron" has been heard nationally on a winter 2013 television placement for Olive Garden.
 He is a proud alumnus of the Capital Regiment Drum and Bugle Corps from Columbus, Ohio and the Glassmen Drum and Bugle Corps from Toledo, Ohio.